Hugh Walpole: Legacy

 Sadleir notes how Walpole's considerable income enabled him to indulge not only his love of art and of old books and manuscripts, but also philanthropy, particularly towards younger writers.
 Although Walpole enjoyed the limelight, he was secretive about his many acts of generosity to younger writers, with both encouragement and financial help.
 After his death some idea of the scale of his generosity was discovered.
 Osbert Sitwell commented, "I don't think there was any younger writer of any worth who has not at one time or another received kindness of an active kind, and at a crucial moment, from Hugh".
 Hart-Davis lists thirty-eight authors from whom letters of gratitude were found among Walpole's correspondence; Sadleir writes of Walpole's "generous kindness to literary aspirants and to writers fallen on evil days ... by immediate financial assistance, by prefaces freely supplied or by collaboration volunteered, by introductions and recommendations to likely publishers, Walpole relieved the distresses of authorship to a degree which will never be fully known."
 Agate, though himself the recipient of Walpole's generosity on occasion, thought it sometimes went too far: "Mr Walpole's large-heartedness gets him into all kinds of trouble.
 He is an inveterate patter.
 He pats on the back young men whom sterner critics would knock down, because even in fantastic incompetence he perceives the good intention.
 No art or artist is safe from Mr Walpole's benevolence".

 In his adopted home of Keswick a section of the town museum was dedicated to Walpole's memory in 1949, with manuscripts, correspondence, paintings and sculpture from Brackenburn, donated by his sister and brother.

+The Hugh Walpole Society was founded in 2020 to promote the appreciation and study of Walpole's life and works.
+As well as publishing a journal, The Hugh Walpole Review, twice a year, the society also arranges in-person events for members in locations with Walpole associations.
+It is a member of the Alliance of Literary Societies, the Friends of Keswick Museum and Art Gallery and also of St John's Church, Keswick where he is buried.

+In 2023 the society published Red Amber and Other Stories, a volume of twelve uncollected short stories.